luslab/oz-bulk-rnaseq/G. Read Quantification.md

 C = number of mappable reads (fragments) for gene/transcript/exon etc N = total number of mappable reads in the library
-L = number of base pairs in the gene/transcript/exon etc
+L = number of base pairs in the gene/transcript/exon etc (i.e. the size of gene length)

 ## Gene-based read counting